 Information regarding a sexual misconduct complaint shall not be disclosed to third parties i.e. persons other than those in the University community with a need to know except as required or permitted by federal or state law.
-If a report of sexual misconduct discloses a serious and ongoing threat to the University community, the University police shall issue a timely warning of the conduct pursuant to the Clery Act in the interests of the health and safety of the University community.
+To protect the confidentiality of victims and other necessary parties.
+If a report of sexual misconduct discloses a serious and on-going threat to the University community, the University police shall issue a timely warning of the conduct pursuant to the Clery Act in the interests of the health and safety of the University community.
 This notice shall not contain personally identifying information related to the complainant.